rd003/blog/content/posts/containerizing-dotnet-app-with-sql-server-using-docker-compose.md

 In this file, we have defined two services.

-- First, it will build a docker image of .net application named `people-api:1.0.0`  and create a container for it, which will listen on the port 8080.
+1. **server:** It builds a docker image of .net application named `people-api:1.0.0`  and create a container for it, which will listen on the port `8080`.
-- Second, it will pull the sql server image from the docker hub, create the container for it which will listen in the port 1433.
+2. **db:** It pulls the `sql server` image from the `docker hub`, create the container for it which will listen in the port `1433`.
 The image will be pulled only once; if you already have a sql server image with similar tag, it won’t be pull again.

+Let's discuss few more things.

+- `db` service performs health check.
+It ensures that the sql server is spun up and running.
+- Before running the server, we make sure that sql server is up and running.
+- `server` service depends on `db` and wait to finish the `db`. `db` must be in healthy condition.
+- In `server` section, we also haved defined `environments`.
+In this way, we can override the `appsettings.json`.
-I have created volume in sql server section.
+- I also have created a `volume` in sql server section.

 ```yml
 volumes: